shimon/shimon.github.io/_posts/2017-04-06-how-product-managers-lose-engineer-trust.md

 Let's face it: the median PM is about 0.00001% as good as Steve Jobs.
 But thinks he's about 10% as good.

-The reason this pitfall is so tempting is partly because many PMs rely on it personally.
+One reason it can be tempting to tell this lie is because many PMs rely on it personally.
 Sure most new products fail, and most startups fail.
 But they don't know *me* and *my product.* We're unstoppable.

-If you have this deep belief, this faith that you will ultimately succeed: **nurture it.** Do not tone down your ambitions and pick easier problems.
+If you have this deep belief, this faith that you will ultimately succeed: **nurture it for yourself.** Do not tone down your ambitions and pick easier problems.
 Rather, accept that on the way to your big wins you will have setbacks and grinds.
 You will painstakingly build and ship things that turn out to be dead ends.
 Good product management help you get right faster, but it's still through an iterative process, which means **your big wins come through a lot of small steps.**

 On the other hand, if you say "here's a sketch of the new app, once you build these three screens I'm confident 100k people will download, we don't need no marketing plan"... well, you're setting everyone up for disappointment.
 Either they're already jaded enough to tune out that hyperoptimism, or they will be in two weeks.